How to write scientific documents

 Ordinal numbers #

 Use a consistent form for ordinal numbers.
-I personally prefer the $i$-th form ($i$-th in LaTeX) because it’s more readable, when in plan text, than the superscript version $i$th.
+I personally prefer the $i$-th form ($i$-th in LaTeX) because it’s more readable, when in plain text, than the superscript version $i$th.
 Note that this form for ordinal numbers should be used parsimonously: when you just have few ordinals, write the extended form, i.e., first, second, …

 Versus #